carpentries/carpentrycon/venue.md

 ### Diversity and Inclusion taskForce: Tracy Teal, Malvika Sharan, SherAaron Hurt, Kari Jordan

-#### This file is edited Diversity and Inclusion TaskForce with the several Volunteers
+#### This file is compiled by the Diversity and Inclusion TaskForce with the help of our CarpentryCon volunteers

 Also see:
 - [AtoZ of the CarpentryCon](https://github.com/carpentries/carpentrycon/blob/master/AtoZ_of_CarpentryCon.md).